 Claim: “Early humans probably got salt in other ways as well.
 Some would have also eaten soil, as is still done by Kikuyu women of Africa, who are known to make dishes from sodium-rich soil.”

-Claim: “Our ancestors also likely had salt licks and drank rainwater, providing clear evidence that previous estimates of sodium intake during our evolution are most likely drastic underestimations.” (no references cited)
+Claim: The author mentions, without citing any references, that “Our ancestors also likely had salt licks and drank rainwater, providing clear evidence that previous estimates of sodium intake during our evolution are most likely drastic underestimations.”

 Fact check: According to the WHO, rainwater is “very low in dissolved minerals”.
 Rainwater samples across multiple countries contained anywhere between 7 and 503 µeq/L of sodium according to this study, which translates to roughly 0.16 to 11.57mg/L of sodium.
 Even drinking 3L/day of rainwater at the saltiest concentration found would yield only 34.7mg of sodium per day.
 In other words, not a heck of a lot.

-Claim: A low-salt diet reduces sex drive and fertility, increases erectile dysfunction, etc.
+Claim: A low-salt diet reduces sex drive and fertility, increases erectile dysfunction, sleep problems, etc.